fglock/PerlOnJava/FEATURE_MATRIX.md

 - ✔️   **`@-` and `@+` variables** `@-` and `@+` special variables are implemented
 - ✔️   **`$&` variables** `` $` ``, `$&`, `$'` special variables are implemented
 - ❌  **Perl-specific Regex Features**: Some features like `/xx` `/ee` are missing.
+- ❌  **Dynamically-scoped regex variables**: Regex variables are not dynamically-scoped.

 ## Statements and Special Operators
 - ✔️   **Context void, scalar, list**: Contexts for void, scalar, and list are supported.